-Andrea Rossi is a Consultant in Medical Writing, Communications and Scientific Affairs.
-After a brief spell at the University of Florence as a biologist, he started working in the Italian Affiliate of Eli Lilly as a Clinical Research Associate.
-In the years that followed, he was responsible for Statistics, Health Outcomes and Medical Information.
-Andrea has been working as Medical Writer since 2003 beginning in Italy and, more recently is responsible for scientific affairs at a biosimilar company based in Switzerland.
+Andrea has a degree in Biology from Florence University.
+After a brief spell at the University, he started working in the Italian Affiliate of Eli Lilly as a Clinical Research Associate.
+In the years that followed he was responsible for Statistics, Health Outcomes, and Medical Information.
+Andrea has been working as Medical Writer since 2003 beginning in Italy and, then, has had growing responsibilities until he was responsible for worldwide scientific affairs in a biosimilar company based in Switzerland.

-He is author of more than 350 disclosures and acknowledged for his contribution in several others.
-From 2007 to 2009 he was on the coordination board of BIAS (Biometristi Italiani Associati) and has been an European Medical Writers Association (EMWA) member since 2004.
-Andrea acts as trainer for statistics and medical writing in some Italian schools for specialisation in medicine and has been a speaker at national and international conferences.
+He is author of more than 350 disclosures and acknowledged for his contribution to several others.
+From 2007 to 2009 he was on the coordination board of BIAS (Biometristi Italiani Associati) and has been a European Medical Writers Association (EMWA) member since 2004.
+Andrea acts as a trainer for statistics and medical writing in some Italian specialisation medical schools and has been a speaker at national and international conferences.

-Andrea leads workshops and the Special Interest Group on Medical communications for and is past-president and ambassador of EMWA.
+Andrea leads workshops for and is an ambassador and past president of EMWA.